-There was also an inverse association with implantation and pregnancy rate, although this wasn’t statistically significant.
+There was also a negative correlation when looking at implantation and pregnancy rates, although these results were not statistically significant.

-Admittedly, there are some limitations to this particular study including the lack of information on the amount of artificial sweeteners consumed by the women, their overall diet quality, or other factors impacting their fertility (e.g., PCOS, endometriosis, etc.).
+Admittedly, there are some limitations to this interesting study including a lack of information related to the amount of artificial sweeteners consumed by these women, their overall diet quality, or other health factors impacting their fertility (e.g., PCOS, endometriosis, etc.).

-In contrast, the PRESTO study, which we discussed in our Decoding the Fertility Diet series, actually found little association with diet soda and time to pregnancy among 3828 women trying to conceive.
+In contrast, the PRESTO study, which we discussed in our Decoding the Fertility Diet series, actually found little association between diet soda consumption and time to pregnancy among 3828 women trying to conceive.